deepchecks/deepchecks/README.rst

       <h1 id="summary_NKMZO">Single Dataset Integrity Suite</h1>
       <p>The suite is composed of various checks such as: Mixed Data Types, Is Single Value, String Mismatch, etc...<br>
-             Each check may contain conditions (which results in
+             Each check may contain conditions (which will result in pass / fail / warning, represented by
          <span style="color: green;display:inline-block">✓</span> /
          <span style="color: red;display:inline-block">✖</span> /
          <span style="color: orange;font-weight:bold;display:inline-block">!</span>
          ),
              as well as other outputs such as plots or tables.<br>
-             Suites, checks and conditions can all be modified (see tutorial [link]).</p>
+             Suites, checks and conditions can all be modified (see the
+             <a href='https://docs.deepchecks.com/en/stable/examples/guides/create_a_custom_suite.html'>Create a Custom Suite</a> tutorial).</p>

    .. raw:: html